-Unlike other mammals (which have 40 to 45% muscle mass of their total body mass), the muscle mass of sloths make only 25 to 30% of their total body weight.
+Unlike other mammals (which have 40 to 45% muscle mass of their total body mass), the muscle mass of sloths makes only 25 to 30% of their total body weight.

 Sloths spend their whole life hanging upside down.
 They perform all their functions with this position, like eating, sleeping, mating, and giving birth.

-Due to the upside down lifestyle, the places of organs like liver, heart, and spleen are different in sloths than in other mammals.
+Due to the upside-down lifestyle, the places of organs like the liver, heart, and spleen are different in sloths than in other mammals.

 The long limbs of sloths are not adapted for supporting their body weight, but rather for hanging and grasping.

-Unlike other mammals, the hair of sloths grow in the direction away from extremities due to their upside down lifestyle.
+Unlike other mammals, the hair of sloths grows in the direction away from extremities due to their upside-down lifestyle.

 The shaggy fur of sloths is itself an ecosystem, where algae, fungi, moths, and other insects flourish.

 The food sloths eat takes about a month to pass through their multi-chambered stomach and digestive tract.

 Sloths are excellent swimmers and their swimming speed is much faster than their locomotion speed in trees.